fuadhuseynov/IDReader/README.md

 This software requires:
   - libusb (apt-get install libusb)
-  - MMMReader Java interface/library (included in the soure code - external java libraries) in order to function normally.
+  - MMMReader Java interface/library (included in the soure code - "mmmreader.jar")
+ in order to function normally.

  This software is designed specifically for IDs from Azerbaijan.
 It might not work well with IDs from other countries.